 Many of the illustrations are dark and atmospheric but our favourites show the three good fairies, shown in various stages of the drawing process.
 My daughter likes the initial sketches of Princess Aurora dancing with Prince Phillip.

-The Story: When Snow White’s wicked stepmother realises that Snow White is more beautiful than her, she orders a huntsman to take Snow White into the forest and kill her.
+Snow White and the Seven Dwarfs: When Snow White’s wicked stepmother realises that Snow White is more beautiful than her, she orders a huntsman to take Snow White into the forest and kill her.
 The huntsman spares Snow White and animals lead her to the Seven Dwarfs cottage.
 When Snow White’s stepmother discovers that Snow White is alive she disguises herself and gives Snow White a poisoned apple.
 The dwarfs drive the wicked stepmother away then place Snow White in a glass casket where she is visited by a handsome prince…

 This version of Snow White is more gruesome than the ones we’ve read, the dwarfs follow the wicked stepmother and play a part in her untimely end.
 Our versions don’t introduce the prince until the end of the story but in the Disney adaptation Snow White meets him at the beginning.